Candidates retaking one or more subjects

 Candidates have the opportunity to retake one or more subjects after six months if the subject, level and response language are available.
 (Such candidates are usually referred to as “six-month retake candidates”.)
 For diploma candidates this includes the opportunity to resubmit a TOK essay and the EE.
 The following restrictions apply.

-If a candidate is registered for the session six months after his or her diploma session, the subject(s) for which he or she is registering must have already been taken in the diploma session.
+If a candidate is registered for the session six months after their diploma session, the subject(s) for which they are registering must have already been taken in the diploma session.
 However, this restriction does not apply to the EE.

 A candidate is not permitted to change from SL to HL in a subject being retaken after six months.
 However, a candidate is permitted to change from HL to SL, if the diploma requirements allow such a change.